 Another example of a Stash Invest Theme is Clean & Green, and that portfolio would be centered around investments dealing with clean energy.
 There is also a Blue Chips theme, an American Innovators theme and much more.
 These themes are what really sets Stash apart from similar apps out there on the market.
 And if you don’t want to take my word for it, here’s another Stash review from AAA Credit Guide that I felt was helpful.

 For example, there is Acorns.
 The Acorns app has a roundups feature, and it essentially saves your change on autopilot, transferring the money from your bank account each time the amount reaches $5.
-When it comes to investing, however, Acorns only has one basket of ETF funds, and they are weighted for individuals according to risk tolerance.
+When it comes to investing, however, Acorns only has one basket of ETF funds, and they are weighted for individuals according to risk tolerance or whether or not they will be used in your traditional IRA.

 That means that Stash offers much more when it comes to investment choices.
 Each one of those themes features different ETF funds, and according to reviews, some even feature individual stocks.
 Outside of investment choices, the two robo advisors, Acorns and Stash, are essentially the same.
 Both were designed to get milllenials to start investing, simplifying the process in terms of investment choices and the fees that were paid.